kamjelonek/Project_2_CLASS/README.md

 # EEG-Based Drowsy Driver Monitoring

 ## Introduction
 The project aims to use machine learning to identify EEG signals to warn drowsy drivers against losing concentration.
-The problem affects road safety, and the analyzes carried out are an important source of data for business.
+The problem affects road safety, and the analyses carried out provide a crucial source of data for businesses.

 ## Description of Features
 - **Attention** - Proprietary measure of mental focus from 0-100